akilahjahin/SAD_Project_Team_Fusion_CafeZestro_ManagementSystem/README.md

 ## NOTE
 **There are 2 branches :  <br>' master '-branch   ( has only the README.md file )   &   <br>' feature/add-login-functionality '-branch  &nbsp&nbsp&nbsp ( has all the coding portions of the CaféZestro Management System ).**

-## INSTRUCTIONS FOR OBSERVING CODES & CONTRIBUTIONS
+## Instructions for observing codes and contributions
 **If codes and contributions need to be seen, then from the 2 branches, from the dropdown, select 'feature/add-login-functionality'-branch** and **click on it**; This will redirect to that branch's page and there, below the 'Contribute' button, 'n commits' can be seen where, <br>
-n = total number of commits made    ; <br>
+**n = total number of commits made**    ; <br>
-Clicking on that 'n commits', we can go to the page where commits have been contributed by 3 collaborators with following usernames:
+Clicking on that 'n commits', we can go to the page where **commits have been contributed by 3 collaborators with following usernames:**

 **There are 3 contributors:**
 - **akilahjahin** --- Akilah Jahin Bushra **(ID : 2100 41 252)**